Sex Offenders Reconsidered

 I was raised very well with a loving family.
 My academics always were "en punto."
 National Honor Society — all that stuff.
 I spent 9 years in the military.
 Leaving my family several times so spoiled brats could remain safely at home with theirs.
 I have an Associates Degree, I'm semi-fluent in Spanish, I'm halfway through obtaining a paralegal certificate from Blackstone, I'm a writer, and I'm Black.

 I will not defend child molesters or snitches but I want to shed some light on sex offenders in general — since I am one.
 I have five kids so I know the need to protect my babies.
-Then I found myself fighting for my life on the very subject that I said I would kill someone over for messing with my babies which range from 15 to 7.
+Then I found myself fighting for my life on the very subject that I said I would kill someone over for messing with my babies.

 Prison has a caste system and SOs find their way to the bottom.
 We are the lowest class in society and outside of society.
 I don't like calling myself a sex offender.
 In fact, I'm not, but I'm labeled as one because my charge says that I am.
 My circumstances of my charge won't allow me to admit to being one.
 But it doesn't matter what I think or say.
 I've noticed, in my time around other SOs that they (most of them) made a mistake or a bad choice.
 I'm not talking about rapists, but still, I've met some very good people.